 When you are setting jars in different places, remember the precedence it takes.
 Use spark-submit with

---verbose option to get more details about what jars spark has used.
+--verbose option to get more details about what jars Spark has used.

-2.1 Adding jars to the classpath
+2.1 Add jars to the classpath using –jar Option

 --jar, using this option you can add a single jar or multiple jars by comma-separated.

-spark-submit --master yarn --class com.sparkbyexamples.WordCountExample --jars /path/first.jar,/path/second.jar,/path/third.jar your-application.jar
+// Adding jars to the classpath spark-submit --master yarn --class com.sparkbyexamples.WordCountExample --jars /path/first.jar,/path/second.jar,/path/third.jar your-application.jar

 Alternatively, you can also use